godson945/godson945/README.md

-- 👋 Hi, I’m @godson945
+- 👋 Hi, I’m @godson
 - 👀 I’m interested in Software developmet , Cyber security
-- 🌱 I’m currently learning Software engineering
+- 🌱 I’m currently working as Cyber Security engineering
 - 💞️ I’m looking to collaborate on Development team
 - 📫 How to reach me